cortes-ciriano-lab/savana/README.md

 whatshap phase  --ignore-read-groups -o <phased.vcf.gz> --reference=<ref-fasta> <snps.vcf> <normal-file>
 ```

-Germline SNPs can for example be obtained using [Clair3](https://github.com/HKU-BAL/Clair3) (or Strelka if using phased SNPs from a matched normal Illumina sample).
+Germline SNPs can for example be obtained using [Clair3](https://github.com/HKU-BAL/Clair3) on the matched normal long-read BAM (or Strelka if using phased SNPs from a matched normal Illumina sample).

 ### Generating Phased BAMs